Artificial Intelligence in Retail: Recommender System for Retailers

 Recommendation systems allow preparing more relevant personalized offers.
 So you can get a freshly-baked muffin along with your morning coffee, and a customer in the nearest supermarket can get a recommendation of baby food as a good match for the diapers they bought.

-Why Retailers Need Recommendation Systems
+Why Retailers Need AI Recommendation Systems

-Let’s take an example of a grocery shop customer who decides to buy ingredients for dinner.
-Of course at the end of the day, they don’t remember everything they planned to purchase in the morning.
+Let’s take the example of a grocery shop customer who decides to buy ingredients for dinner.
+Of course, at the end of the day, they don’t remember everything they planned to purchase in the morning.
 But it’s not a big deal, using the supermarket’s app on a smartphone they can make a list from the goods catalog.
 Right after adding pasta to the list and the app recommends them to buy a Bolognese sauce.
 The customer takes a sauce in the supermarket wondering why they never thought of it before.
 The recommendation works because others who chose pasta bought the Bolognese sauce as well.

 Why does retail needs these recommendation systems?
 Here are just a few reasons:

 - Increasing customer loyalty due to interesting offers tailored to specific customer needs